-G Group
+Group

-2021 2020
+2023 2022

 \$'000 \$'000

-Receivables from contracts with customers (Note 18) 42,693 48,294
+Receivables from contracts with customers (Note 18) 30,885 36,203

-Contract liabilities (Note 22) 1,329 868
+Contract liabilities (Note 22) 1,334 714

-Contract liabilities primarily relate to the Group's obligation to transfer goods or services to customers for which the Group has received advances received from customers for sale of billand-hold tyres, sale of tyres with complementary services and advances received from customers.
+Contract liabilities primarily relate to the Group's obligation to transfer goods or services to customers for which the Group has received advances received from customers for sale of bill-and-hold tyres, sale of tyres with complementary services and advances received from customers.
 Contract liabilities are recognised as revenue as the Group performs under the contract.
-Significant changes in contract liabilities is due to a change in time frame for a performance obligation to be satisfied.
+Significant change in contract liabilities is due to a change in time frame for a performance obligation to be satisfied.